 With thinking ahead as a guiding principle, HiPP’s sustainability communication ties in with the motto of the ‘Organic thinking ahead’ campaign.
 We have already designed the sustainability reports in 2020 and now also in 2022.

-The emotional and generous photos underline how much HiPP takes the issue of sustainability to heart.
-Lovely charts and graphics enrich the imagery and vividly illustrate the facts, figures and data.
+The emotional and generous photos emphasise how much HiPP takes the topic of sustainability to heart.
+Loving diagrams and graphics enrich the visual world and illustrate the figures, data and facts in a vivid way.

-HiPP introduced EMAS, short for Ecos-Management and Audit Scheme, at one of its sites back in 1995.
+HiPP introduced EMAS, short for Eco-Management and Audit Scheme, at one of its sites back in 1995.
 Today, all sites are EMAS-certified.
-EMAS is the world’s most demanding environmental management system, under which companies disclose all environmental aspects, from energy consumption to waste and emissions generated, and set clear targets for improvement.
-These data and targets are recorded in an environmental statement and verified by an external auditor.
-We have designed these environmental statements for the five HiPP sites in Germany, Austria, Croatia and Hungary, some of them in several languages.
+EMAS is the world’s most demanding environmental management system, in which companies disclose all environmental aspects, from energy consumption and waste to emissions, and set clear targets for improvement.
+These data and targets are recorded in an environmental statement and reviewed by an external auditor.
+We have drawn up these environmental statements for the five HiPP sites in Germany, Austria, Croatia and Hungary, in some cases in several languages.